hanshan0228/RackNerd/readme.md

-# RackNerd: Latest Coupon Codes - Black Friday & More
+# RackNerd VPS: Latest Coupon Codes - Black Friday & More

 ## RackNerd LLC Overview
 RackNerd LLC is a prominent provider of VPS and dedicated servers, offering reliable and high-performance solutions tailored to meet various hosting needs.